Your fats and used cooking oils can be tomorrow’s resources

-Our innovative portfolio of products, and their varied applications used across a diverse range of industries, has helped us lead our industry's growth and development, as well as assisted our customers around the world work towards their own sustainability goals.
+Our company's innovative portfolio of products has helped us lead our industry's growth and development, as well as assisted our customers around the world in reaching their own sustainability goals.

-In 2013, with our partner Valero Energy Corp., we began operations at the newly constructed Diamond Green Diesel facility outside of New Orleans.
-This facility is the largest in North America to produce renewable diesel (or "green diesel") from recycled animal fats, used cooking oils and distiller oils.
+- Louisiana renewable diesel: In 2013, with our partner Valero Energy Corp., we constructed our Diamond Green Diesel facility outside of New Orleans.
+This operation is the largest in North America to produce renewable diesel (or "green diesel") from recycled animal fats, used cooking oils and distiller oils.
 Renewable diesel, unlike biodiesel, is produced in a way that yields a biofuel chemically identical to petroleum diesel, yet emits up to 85% less greenhouse gases.
 This clean, efficient renewable diesel can be dropped into the existing pipeline for distribution to diesel retailers.
-DGD currently produces 160 million gallons of renewable diesel annually, and has announced plans to expand to 275 million gallons by second quarter of 2018.
+DGD currently produces 160 million gallons of renewable diesel annually, and is on track to expand to 275 million gallons by second quarter of 2018.

 As energy resources decline and demand rises, the opportunity to use our used cooking oils and animal fats as feedstock for renewable energy has become more urgent – and more desirable – than ever.
 No other company in the world has done as much to elevate the value of our customers’ used cooking oil and animal fats.